0xFF-SYS/VDFParse/README.md

 # VDFParse

-**VDFParse** is a lightweight, single-header C++ parser for Valve's KeyValue (VDF/ACF/VCF) formatted files.
-It reads `.acf`, `.vdf`, `.vcf`, and similar files used by Steam and parses them into a JSON-like C++ data structure for easy access and manipulation.
+**VDFParse** is available as both a lightweight, single-header C++ parser and a Python module for Valve's KeyValue (VDF/ACF/VCF) formatted files.
+It reads `.acf`, `.vdf`, `.vcf`, and similar files used by Steam and parses them into a structured data format for easy access and manipulation.

 ## Features

-- 📄 Single-header, zero-dependency library
+- 📄 Available as a single-header C++ library and a Python module
 - 🧠 Parses Steam VDF, ACF, VCF files
 - 🔄 Outputs data in a structured, JSON-like format
 - 🧪 Input from file path or raw string
 - 🛠️ Simple API with exception handling
+- 🐍 Python implementation with similar API to C++

 ## Example Usage

+### C++ Usage

 ```cpp
 #include "VDFParse.h"